camilodoa/COSC112-final/README.txt

 ## To Run:
   * `javac *.java && java Main`
   * *there are test images you can try out in the `images` folder!*
+  * Please be patient if you want to try other distortions after saving an image!
+The program takes a little time to get back on track.